ZadokJoshua/CCSA-CSharp-BE-COHORT-Evaluation/README.md

 • To test your code, create an array of 10 humans (4 facilitators & 6 students) – 5 frontend and 5 backend.
 Using one loop, each of the 10 humans should attempt to attend classes on Monday and Wednesday.
 ![CCL_ACADEMY](https://user-images.githubusercontent.com/65626254/164048299-43c65118-1877-48d1-a2d6-3aa89748b899.png)

+#### Question 2
+***
+- **MinAndMaxRecusion**:

+Write a console application that prints the result of the sum of the largest element of an array and the lowest element of an array using recursion.
+The console should print every stage of the iterative process.

+- **FindNumbersInAString**:

+Write a method that checks all the characters in a string and returns the total number of text characters and the total number of numeric characters.